-Since its founding in 1614, the University of Groningen has enjoyed an international reputation as a dynamic and innovative centre of higher education, offering high-quality teaching and research.
+Since its foundation in 1614, the University of Groningen has enjoyed an international reputation as a dynamic and innovative centre of higher education offering high-quality teaching and research.
 Balanced study and career paths in a wide variety of disciplines encourage the 35,000 students and researchers to develop their own individual talents.
-Among the best research universities in Europe, we join forces with prestigious partner universities and networks around the world, the University of Groningen is truly an international place of knowledge.
+Belonging to the best research universities in Europe and joining forces with prestigious partner universities and networks, the University of Groningen is an international place of knowledge.

 The Environmental Psychology group at the University of Groningen has a national and international reputation for excellence.
-Research within the Environmental Psychology group focuses on a wide range of topics, including individual and situational factors influencing sustainable behaviour (such as household energy use, car use, food consumption); effective ways to promote sustainable behaviour; the acceptability of energy sources, systems and policies; and the effects of sustainable behaviour on wellbeing.
-The research has the explicit aim of both contributing to theory development and practice, and is embedded in the research programme Interpersonal Behaviour, as well as in two of the focus areas of the University of Groningen: Energy and Sustainable Society.
-The group collaborates with scholars from different disciplines within and outside the University of Groningen, as well as with governments, NGOs, and various business organisations.
+Research within the Environmental Psychology group focuses on a wide range of topics, including the investigation of individual and situational factors that influence sustainable behaviours (such as household energy use, car use, food consumption); effective ways to promote sustainable behaviour; the acceptability of energy sources, systems and policies; and the effects of sustainable behaviour on wellbeing.
+The research has the explicit aim of both contributing to theory development and to practice, and is embedded in the research programme Interpersonal Behaviour, as well as in two of the focus areas of the University of Groningen: Energy and Sustainable Society.
+The group collaborates with scholars from different disciplines within and outside the University of Groningen, as well as with governments, NGOs, and various businesses and organisations (including energy companies).

-We are looking for an early-career scholar with a PhD in Environmental or Social Psychology who has a strong research record, and is interested in studying the role of individual and institutional factors in public acceptability of existing and new developments in the gas and energy sector.
+We are looking for an early-career scholar with a PhD in Environmental or Social Psychology who has a strong research record, and who is interested in studying key drivers of sustainable decisions, behaviours and initiatives, particularly within the energy domain.

 We are looking for candidates who meet the following requirements:

-- a PhD degree in a relevant field of Psychology, preferably with a special focus on Environmental Psychology
+• a PhD degree in a relevant field of Psychology, preferably with a focus on Environmental Psychology

-- experience with theory driven research with a clear eye for practical implications
+• experience with theory driven research with a clear eye for the practical implications

-- the ability to communicate verbally and in written form in English and preferably Dutch (or willingness to learn Dutch)
+• the ability to communicate verbally and in written form in English and preferably Dutch (or willingness to learn Dutch)